 Advocacy

-Art educators are vital in sharing how valuable learning through the arts is for students.
-Here are some main talking points when advocating in your community with students, parents, administrators, and legislators who control the flow of funding.
+Art educators are vital in showcasing the impact of arts on student learning.
+Please refer to the following main talking points when advocating with students, parents, educators, administrators, and legislators who control the flow of funding.

 The arts provide a place for students to explore new ideas, take appropriate risks, creatively problem solve, collaborate, develop aesthetic awareness, explore the world and other cultures, and express themselves.